-We use organic growing methods to produce the healthiest plants free from toxic residues, with the purest pollen and nectar for all bees and other pollinating insects.
-Seed-grown and with a healthy gene-pool, they also have the ability to evolve to survive climate change
+*We use organic growing methods to produce the healthiest plants free from toxic residues, offering the purest pollen and nectar for bees and other pollinators.
+Wild-species plants have the chance to evolve and survive climate change.
+All of our wild plants and seed are produced on certified organic land

 The United Nations Environment Programme (UNEP) warned in their recent Global Bee Colony Disorders and other Threats to Insect Pollinators report that ‘An estimated 20,000 flowering plant species, upon which many bee species depend for food, could be lost over the coming decades unless conservation efforts are stepped up’.